Joint Communication and Channel Discrimination: Introduction

-A more subtle difference compared to \cite{Chang2022} is in the definition of the discrimination error.
-As seen in Section \ref{sec:problem_setting}, we define the two types of discrimination error probabilities by taking the maximum (i.e. worst-case) over all codewords in the codebook.
-This definition is most natural since it provides performance guarantees for sensing regardless of which codeword is used for communication, as it is not known beforehand which codeword (or message) will be selected.
-This natural formulation, however, also leads to more challenging analysis.
-In \cite{Chang2022}, the authors alleviate this challenge by considering the average discrimination error over all codewords, hence providing no guarantees on the sensing performance for the worst-case codeword.
-In contrast, we deal with worst-case sensing errors by resorting to constant composition codes (see also \cite{Joudeh2021}), hence distinguishing our approach from the one in \cite{Chang2022}.
+A more subtle difference compared to the preliminary work of Chang et al. \cite{Chang2022} is in the definition of the discrimination error.
+As we shall see in Section \ref{sec:problem_setting}, we define the two types of discrimination error probabilities by taking the maximum (i.e. worst-case) over all codewords in the codebook.
+We believe this to be a natural definition from an operational perspective, since it provides performance guarantees for sensing regardless of which codeword is used for communication, as it is not known beforehand which codeword (or message) will be selected.
+This worst-case formulation, however, also requires more involved analysis.
+For instance, i.i.d. code ensembles are insufficient for proving achievability in this case, due to the fact that bad codewords from a channel discrimination perspective, while improbable, are still possible under such ensembles.
+In \cite{Chang2022}, the authors alleviate this challenge by considering the average discrimination error over all codewords, which provides no guarantees on the sensing performance for the worst-case codeword, but renders i.i.d. code ensembles sufficient.
+In our preliminary work \cite{Wu2022arXiv}, we dealt with worst-case sensing errors by resorting to constant composition codes (see also \cite{Joudeh2022}), which were also later adopted by Chang et al. in \cite{Chang2023}.
+In the current paper, we prove achievability using almost constant-composition codes through a constrained version of the channel coding theorem, which has the advantage of being directly applicable to channels with continuous alphabets.